 - She is newly retired and her and her partner want to travel the world once she has her new chair.

 First and foremost, she is going to need a proven and reliable chair with reliable parts from a well-known and reputable company.
 The last thing anyone will want to have happen is to break down in the middle of nowhere in some random country where you don’t even speak the language and get stranded.

 The next most important thing whilst travelling is for your chairs batteries to be easily and quickly removed in seconds (not minutes), this feature will reduce hassle, waiting around and awkwardness when in either ques or in hotels or getting it into taxis etc in case they need to remove them to make the chair lighter so to lift it easier.
 Most importantly the batteries must be able to be removed so they can be charged off the chair and into the battery directly.
 This is a must when buying a chair in 2020 (every LITH-TECH model offers this)

 The next major point is that she needs to buy a chair with plane safe batteries under the new rules so she can bring her chair on all the airlines in the world.
-The only batteries which are completely plane safe on every airline in the world under the new regulations are 6ah batteries.
-You can have either one or two of these and you will experience no problems on any airline in the whole world.
-(Good UK example is Ryanair will only Except 2 x 6ah batteries if your chair comes with 2 batteries as standard, but ask in advance as every airline is different)
+The only batteries which are completely plane safe on every airline in the world for two batteries under the new regulations are 6ah batteries.
+You can take two of these and you will experience no problems on any airline in the whole world.
+(Other airlines which accept a 10AH bat only one not two) always check with who you’r flying with.
+The longer haul flights are less strict.

 90% of UK mobility companies or Ebay sellers firstly don’t even know the new battery regulations or for that matter even know much about wheelchairs full stop, and secondly some know but chose to not tell you as they don’t want to lose out on a sale – basically defrauding you.